Secrets to Steal From People Who Never Get Hacked

 “A password manager is the most amazing thing in our password-cursed world.
 We have passwords for everything.
 Most folks fall back to using the same password everywhere.
 This makes hackers’ lives very easy.
 They can compromise a website account set over here, and use those credentials at multiple other sites.
 It’s like carrying the key to a locked door.
 Password managers will help manage your passwords.
 They will create complex passwords, they will enter them at the various websites for you, and they will securely store them between use.
 Win, win, win!
 You have no excuse not to be using one.” —Nathan Maxwell, a cybersecurity expert at CCI

 Make sure you never store this on your smartphone.

 They don’t click unknown links

-“Never click on links in emails.
+“Never click on links in unexpected emails.
 Phishing emails are incredibly successful at impersonating sites you trust, and they appear much more legitimate than in the past.
 Visit the source website of the email before proceeding with the requested action.” —Peter Purcell

 They avoid connecting to public Wi-Fi